cirosantilli/linux-cheat/od.md

 Very similar to od.

-Uses saner hexacedimal defaults and shows ascii side by side.
+Uses saner hexadecimal defaults and shows ASCII side by side.

 Not POSIX 7.

 Saner than hexdump.

-Very close to hexdump, but also shows ASCII visualisation on the side of hexa visualisation.
+Very close to hexdump, but also shows ASCII visualization on the side of hexa visualization.

 Example: